Bill Daily: Mid-1970s to 1990s

-For the two years that followed The Bob Newhart Show, Daily returned to stand-up, but in 1980, after years of making a living as a second banana, Daily was offered his own show.
-Called Small & Frye, the show featured Daily as a neurotic doctor; it lasted only three months before being canceled.
-Daily, a lifelong lover of magic, made three syndicated specials introducing young magicians, called Bill Daily's Hocus-Pocus Gang, which aired in 1982 and 1983.
+For the two years that followed The Bob Newhart Show, Daily returned to stand-up.
+In 1980, after years of making a living as a second banana, Daily was offered his own show.
+Called Small & Frye, the program featured Daily as a neurotic doctor; it lasted for only three months before being canceled.
+In 1981 he starred opposite Debbie Reynolds in the short lived Aloha Paradise - a Love Boat type show based in Hawaii.
+Daily, a lifelong lover of magic, made three syndicated TV specials introducing young magicians, called Bill Daily's Hocus-Pocus Gang, broadcast in 1982 and 1983.

 In 1987, Daily was named director of the New Mexico Film Commission.

 In 1988, Daily tried his hand again at starring roles, this time as another doctor on the sitcom Starting From Scratch.
 The show fared slightly better than Frye, but was canceled after one season.
-Daily's most notable post-Newhart role was another supporting character, that of Larry the psychiatrist on the cult favorite ALF (1986).
+Daily's most notable post-Newhart role was another supporting character, that of Larry the psychiatrist on ALF (1986).
 Jack Riley appeared as an unnamed patient, clearly reprising Elliot Carlin from The Bob Newhart Show.
 ALF claimed to have learned all he knew about psychology from watching the earlier series.

-During the 1980s and early 1990s, Daily reprised his I Dream of Jeannie role of Roger Healey in two made-for-TV reunion movies: I Dream of Jeannie...
+Daily twice reprised his I Dream of Jeannie role of Roger Healey in two made-for-TV reunion movies: I Dream of Jeannie...
 Fifteen Years Later (1985) and I Still Dream of Jeannie (1991).
-In 1990, he reunited with Bob Newhart as a new, overbearing neighbor in the Newhart episode "Good Neighbor Sam".
-Also in 1991, he reprised the role of Howard Borden in The Bob Newhart Show: The 19th Anniversary Special, which aired in November of that year.
+In 1990, Daily reunited with Bob Newhart as a new, overbearing neighbor in the Newhart episode "Good Neighbor Sam".
+Also in 1991, he reprised the role of Howard Borden in The Bob Newhart Show: The 19th Anniversary Special, broadcast on CBS in November of that year.
 In 1997, he was a guest star on Caroline in the City.

-Although mostly retired, Daily still did some live comedy and occasional television guest appearances into the 2000s.
+Although mostly retired, Daily occasionally made some live comedy and television guest appearances into the 2000s.
 From 2006 to February 2009, he was a guest host on radio station KBQI in Albuquerque.

 Personal life and death

 Daily married his first wife, Patricia Anderson, in 1949; in 1976, the couple divorced.
 Daily had two adopted children: a son, Patrick, and a daughter, Kimberley, who is deceased.
 In 1980, he married Vivian Sanchez, with whom he traveled on the road, performing Lover's Leap for two years.
 He and Sanchez later divorced.

 In 1993, Daily married his third wife, Becky.
 The couple remained together until her death in 2010.
 His manager and publicist was Patterson Lundquist.

-Daily died of natural causes on September 4, 2018, in Santa Fe, New Mexico, five days after turning 91.
+Daily died of natural causes on September 4, 2018, in Santa Fe, New Mexico, at the age of 91.
 His death was announced by his family three days later and his ashes were scattered nearby.